 Most have designated fire pits that are in the vicinity of the shelter and the only place where a fire can be built.
-If you are caught having a fire outside of the designated fire pit, you can be asked to leave the shelter.
+You can be asked to leave the shelter if you are caught having a fire outside of the designated fire pit.

-Some shelters do not have designated fire pits and therefore fires are not allowed at those shelters.
+Some shelters do not have designated fire pits, so fires are not allowed at those shelters.
 Please don’t make your own fire pit at a shelter that does not have one.

-There are a great many reasons why thru-hikers choose to avoid having fires while on the Appalachian Trail.
+There are many reasons why thru-hikers choose to avoid fires while on the Appalachian Trail.
 In most cases, it simply comes down to personal preference.
 However, there are also some practical and safety reasons to avoid having a fire.

 Some of the reasons why thru-hikers may choose not to have a fire include:

-The last thing most hikers want to do is have to go through the hassle of building and maintaining fire and then the LNT impact as properly putting out a fire takes lots of water and time most don’t want to give away.
+The last thing most hikers want to do is go through the hassle of building and maintaining fire and then the LNT impact, as adequately putting out a fire takes lots of water and time most don’t want to give away.

-One of the biggest issues for having fires when allowed that causes people to choose to not even start is to manage fire, they have embers, they have coals, and they can easily escape a firepit to start a forest fire.
+One of the most significant issues for having fires when allowed that causes people to choose not to start is managing fire.
+They have embers and coals, and they can easily escape a firepit to start a forest fire.

-Properly extinguishing a fire(1) takes lots of time and effort many just don’t have the extra energy to manage, especially when they can just avoid it but make sure to read my post on leave no trace and brush up your skills and mindset.
+Properly extinguishing a fire(1) takes lots of time and effort.
+Many don’t have the extra energy to manage, especially when they can avoid it, but make sure to read my post on leave no trace and brush up on your skills and mindset.

 There are many benefits to having a fire while hiking the Appalachian Trail.
 These benefits include providing warmth, cooking food, and deterring wildlife.